-Education Health and Care Plans (EHCP)/Statements of Special Educational Needs available.
+Education Health and Care Plans (EHCP)/Statements of Special Educational Needs

+Where a child's EHCP or statement of Special Educational Needs names a specific school, the school must admit the child regardless of whether the school has a place available.
 The oversubscription rules for most schools include pupils with EHCPs or statements as the first priority to help parents understand that these pupils have the highest priority legally.
 For those schools the remaining list of rules is used to prioritise applicants if the school is oversubscribed.